 Did you know that you can also use lemon myrtle leaves around your house as a natural air-freshener?
 This plant has wide range of applications and easily incorporated in your diet.

-There are many ways to prepare Lemon Myrtle Recipes.
-Here are some helpful ways to integrate it into your everyday meal.
+There are many ways to use Lemon Myrtle in your cooking.
+Here are some helpful ways to integrate it into your everyday meal:

 Swap Them with Bay Leaves